Stepho-hub/TakaHub-webapp/README.md

 # TakaHub

-TakaHub is a waste management and upcycled product marketplace platform.
+TakaHub is a comprehensive waste management and upcycled product marketplace platform.
 It enables the collection, categorization, and sale of waste materials, while also allowing artisans to create and sell upcycled products.
+The platform features an admin approval system for quality control and user identification with role-based display.

 ## Features

 ### **Waste Management System**

 - Waste sellers (households, businesses, institutions) generate and list recyclable waste materials on the platform.
+- Waste items are automatically approved and publicly visible upon listing.
 - Workers separate and categorize materials for better organization.
 - Buyers (companies or artisans) can purchase waste materials for upcycling.
 - Delivery system for waste materials via assigned drivers.